jtwirly/Canadian-Legal-Case-Network-Analysis/README.md

 The data sets used in this project were created during the A2AJ Research Sprint using Label Studio.
 To learn more about A2AJ, visit https://a2aj.ca/

-Claude was used in the analysis of the data.
+Claude was used in the network analysis of the data.